woodard/libabigail/doc/manuals/abidiff.rst

     the global variables that were added (defined) to *second-shared-library*.

+  * ``--no-added-syms``

+    In the resulting report about the differences between *first-shared-library* and *second-shared-library*, do not display
+    added functions or variables.
+Do not display added functions or variables ELF symbols either.
+All other kinds of changes are displayed unless they are explicitely forbidden by other options on the command line.

   * ``--no-linkage-name``

     In the resulting report, do not display the linkage names of